Updated on July 15, 2014

 A) "Medicare only" coverage is not recommended as it has coverage limitations.
 To ensure comprehensive coverage, Medicare retirees should enroll in a Medicare health plan sponsored by the GIC as a supplement to their Medicare coverage.

-Q) What are the consequences if I cancel or do not pay Medicare Part B?
+Q) I am in a GIC Medicare Plan.
+What are the consequences if I cancel or do not pay Medicare Part B?

 A) If you cancel or do not pay Medicare Part B, the GIC is required to terminate your GIC health coverage.
 This would mean that you would only have Medicare Part A coverage for inpatient hospital care.
 You would no longer have coverage for: